Julien-R44/vite-plugin-validate-env/README.md

 interface ViteTypeOptions {
   // Avoid adding an index type to `ImportMetaDev` so
   // there's an error when accessing unknown properties.
+  // ⚠️ This option requires Vite 6.3.x or higher
   strictImportMetaEnv: unknown
 }